ntonjeta/iidea-Docker/README.md

-# bellerophon-docker
+# Iidea-docker
-Docker image for Iidea
+ArchLinux-base Docker image with Iidea tool

-### Introduction to Bellerophont ###
+### Introduction to Bellerophon ###
 ------------

 Bellerophont is a genetic optimization tools, used in approximate computing context.
-It is developed to use in collaboration with [clang-Chimera] (https://github.com/ntonjeta/clang-chimera). clang-Chimera provide code mutation, and Bellerophon use genetic algorithm to find the pareto-front of possible approximation.
+It is developed to use in collaboration with [clang-Chimera] (https://github.com/ntonjeta/clang-chimera).
+Clang-Chimera provide code mutation, and Bellerophon use genetic algorithm to find the pareto-front of possible approximation.

-More details of Bellerophon implementation can found on my master's thesis.
+You can find more details about Bellerophon at [ntonjeta/bellerophon] (https://github.com/ntonjeta/Bellerophon).

 #### Example ####
 --------

-You can test a simple exampe provide in the image:
+You can test a simple example:

     docker run -it ...